david-winfield2000/nvim-config/README.md

 ## Ideas for improvement

+- [ ] DAP for debugging
+- [ ] Ensure that imports are updated whenever I change the structure of a project
+- [ ] Oil - behave like neotree (sometimes it's nice to have a sidebar with a file tree)
+- [ ] Oil - hide git ignored files
 - [ ] Streamline the process of LSP management and formatters
-- [ ] Ensure that imports are updated whenever I change the structure of a project
-- [ ] Make oil behave like neotree (sometimes it's nice to have a sidebar with a file tree)
-- [ ] DAP for debugging
-- [ ] Telescope - ensure "." files show up in file search
+- [x] Telescope - ensure "." files show up in file search

 ## Tools to assist